f959/adb-turbo/README.md

 uv run python app.py
 ```

-Learn more about UV at [docs.astral.sh/uv](https://docs.astral.sh/uv/)
+Want to learn more about UV?
+Check out [docs.astral.sh/uv](https://docs.astral.sh/uv/)

 ## Configuration

-The application can be configured using environment variables:
+You can customize the application using environment variables if needed:

 | Variable | Default | Description |
 |----------|---------|-------------|